Donations and Awards

 Alström syndrome UK is a charity supported by donations.

-We would like to say a huge thank you to everyone who supports ASUK and fundraisers for our great cause.
+We would like to say a huge thank you to everyone who supports ASUK and raises funds for our great cause.

 Thank you to the following organisations and individuals who support ASUK: